LilyLoveLife/i18n-react-quick-deal/README.md

-# Deal the react project quickly to improve the efficiency， especially for hug old project
+> Deal the react project quickly to improve the efficiency, especially for hug old project.